AlanChen4/Summer-2024-SWE-Internships/README.md

 ⚠ Disclaimer: The **Opened At** date is the date that the automated job monitor discovered the job posting and may be off depending on when the company was added to the watch list.

+♥ Job monitor currently paused for a few days while backend upgrades are being made, will be back with new grad repo and more!
+Thanks for all of the support.

 | Company | Title | Description | Investors | Status | Opened At |
 | ------- | ------| ------------| --------- | ------ | --------- |
 | Mercedes-Benz R&D North America | [Engineering Intern, AD-ADAS](https://jobs.lever.co/MBRDNA/1f19acf1-0ffb-4e81-a2b5-0b77ddd8cd03) |  | <p align="center"></p> | ✅ | June 07, 2023 |